Ateneo de Davao University: School of Arts and Sciences

 The School of Arts and Sciences (SAS) was opened in 1951 with 130 students enrolled in various offerings, namely: liberal arts, commerce, education, associate in arts, pre-law, secretarial, and elementary teacher's certificate program.
 In subsequent years, other college programs were added.
 After the school obtained university status in 1977, the list of programs was further expanded.

 Currently, the SAS offers different degree programs both at the undergraduate and graduate levels.
 The SAS is subdivided into four clusters: Computer Studies, Humanities and Letters, Natural Sciences and Mathematics, and Social Sciences.

 School of Business and Governance

-The undergraduate business courses of the Ateneo de Davao University were under the School of Arts and Sciences; the MBA, MPA and MAN programs were under the graduate business programs and the MPA-GA program was under the Graduate School of Arts and Sciences.
-In an effort to have all the business courses integrated, the AdDU School of Business & Governance (SBG) was formed.
+At Ateneo de Davao University, business programs were once spread across several units.
+Undergraduate offerings were handled by the School of Arts and Sciences, while graduate programs such as the Master of Business Administration, Master of Public Administration and Master in Administration and Management were administered separately.
+The Master of Public Administration in Governance and Administration program was housed under the Graduate School of Arts and Sciences.

+To bring these programs together, the university created the School of Business and Governance (SBG), which was launched on April 1, 2000.

-The SBG was launched on April 1, 2000.
-Under its aegis are accountancy, business management, entrepreneurship, human resource development and management, finance, accounting technology, marketing and graduate business programs as well as support programs in computer literacy and research and extension offices.
+It offers programs in accountancy, business management, entrepreneurship, human resource development and management, finance, accounting technology and marketing, along with graduate business programs.
+The school also oversees support units in computer literacy and research and extension services.